P-p-H-d/mlib/README.md

         INIT_SET(mpz_init_set),CLEAR(mpz_clear), INIT_MOVE(M_COPY_A1_DEFAULT),TYPE(mpz_t))
 ```

+> [!NOTE]
-This can simplify a lot `OPLIST` usage and it is recommended.
+> Registering globaly the oplist when defining its type simplify a lot the `OPLIST` usage and it is **highly** recommended.

 Then each times a macro expects an oplist, you can give instead its type.
 This make the code much easier to read and understand.

 There is one exception however: the macros that are used to build oplist
 (like `ARRAY_OPLIST`) don't perform this simplification and the oplist of
-the basic type shall be given instead
+the type shall be explictely given instead
 (This is due to limitation in the C preprocessing).

 ### API Interface Adaptation